ujjwal-9/ujjwal-9.github.io/_posts/2020-12-28-dicom-intro.md

 # Abstract

-Dicom standard was conceptualized and implemented when CT (computed tomography) Scans were developed.
-It takes special care of not losing the information when translating the medical images and other data to digital format.
-This is done so as to keep it as close to original as possible.
+The DICOM standard was conceptualized and implemented when CT (computed tomography) scans were developed.
+It takes special care not to lose information when translating medical images and other data to digital format.
+This is done to keep it as close to the original as possible.

 > The main objective of this new standard was to create an open platform for the communication of medical images and related data.